OS Notes: Disk and IO

 Clock

-HW Crystal oscillator + pulse counter + holding register
+Crystal oscillator + pulse counter + holding register

 - Interrupt when counter becomes 0

-SW E. CPU stat, preemption, alarm call, system watchdog (deadlock detection)
+E. CPU stat, preemption, alarm call, system watchdog (deadlock detection)

 When process sleep(10), need to release this process from blocking state after 10 s Create a clock header that wakes a sequence of events